att/netarbiter/sds/ceph-docker/examples/helm/USECASES.md

 # Create a pod with the pvc attached
 kubectl create -f samples/deploy-sample.yaml
 ```
-Now you can find a mounted volume as follows:
+Now you can find a pod with a mounted volume as follows:
 ```
 # To find your pod (e.g, deploy-sample-6d7679d6c9-942zq)
 kubectl get pods